The People Behind the Places: Meet Rotorua’s Hospitality Heroes

 1220 Hinemaru Street, Rotorua city, Rotorua

 Te Pā Tū is a celebration of Māori culture—history, traditions, aspirations and kai.
-Over four hours, you'll celebrate with an immersive seasonal banquet aligned to the maramataka (Māori lunar calendar).
+Over four hours, you'll enjoy an immersive seasonal banquet aligned with the maramataka (Māori lunar calendar).
 Each year Te Pā Tū collaborates with a different Māori chef, inviting them to personalise the menu and offerings and highlight the breadth and depth of the lived experiences of the culinary team.

 Roaster Bob Bell at Boasters Coffee Roasters